libertadpozos/eventbrite-events/README.md

 1. Clone the repository: git clone https://github.com/Adalab/fairfax-m4-eventbrite-eventos

-2. You can also make the project Fork and in this way, you will copy this repository directly to your GitHub profile.
+2. You can also Fork the project so you'll have it on your GitHub profile.

 3. To launch the project and see it in the browser: npm start